ETCDEVTeam/janus/README.md

 before_deploy:
   # Install Janus
-  # This should work for Travis (OSX and Linux) and AppVeyor (Windows) environments.
   - curl -sL https://raw.githubusercontent.com/ethereumproject/janus/master/get.sh | bash

+  # Add janus to PATH, this is *required*.
+  #   Gotcha: This has to happen outside the 'get' script, otherwise PATH will only be set for
+  #   the script subprocess.
+  - export PATH=$PATH:$PWD/janusbin

   # Prepare file(s) to deploy.
   - zip emerald-"$TRAVIS_OS_NAME"-$(janus version -format v%M.%m.%P+%C-%S).zip emerald-cli

+deploy:
+  # Note that it's important to skip cleanup if you want to deploy builds generated during a previous process
+  skip_cleanup: true
+  provider: script
+  # Note that if you want to use a stand-alone script, you can use the follow syntax.
+  #   Gotcha: on Travis you *must* use the relative path execution syntax ('./')
-  # Ship it.
+  # script: ./deploy.sh
+  script:
+      # Note that decrypting the GCP service key requires GCP_PASSWD environment variable to be set (see above).
-  - janus deploy -to builds.etcdevteam.com/emerald/$(janus version -format v%M.%m.x) -files ./*.zip -key gcloud-travis.enc.json
+      - janus deploy -to "builds.etcdevteam.com/project/$(janus version -format %M.%m.x)" -files "*.zip-key gcp-key.enc.json
+  on:
+    branch: master
+  tags: true
 ```

 ## Usage